lmander42/numbright/README.md

-Author: Marion Anderson

-This is a stand-alone project.
-It is designed to adjust the brightness on an Asus Zenbook UX305UAB running Ubuntu 16 using the fn+F5 and fn+F6 keybindings.
-You can ignore File Groundwork Steps 4 & 5 if you want to use other key bindings, or none at all.
+# numbright

+Repository for controlling screen brightness on an Asus Zenbook running Ubuntu.
 This project was inspired by a post I saw on stackoverflow and then customized to my liking.

-File Groundwork:
+#### File Setup
     1) Put setbright, numbright, incrbright, & decrbright in ~/bin
     2) Make sure $HOME/bin is in the PATH variable
 	check this by looking at the path setting in your bash login file